radgrad/docusaurus2/docs/developers/getting-started/tech-stack.md

 For general information on configuring IntelliJ, see the most recent version of the ICS 314 module on development environments.

-We maintain our own IntelliJ coding style file:
+We maintain our own IntelliJ Code Style file:

   * [ics-se-code-style.xml](/docs/ics-se-code-style.xml)